Githelp-support/githelp/README.md

 ## What is Githelp?

 [Githelp](https://githelp.app/) is a support service platform initiated to improve support and accelerate growth for open source projects.
-It offers a support infrastructure that includes scheduling, payments, and reviews, all seamlessly integrated with Discord.
+It will offer support infrastructure that includes scheduling, payments, and reviews, all seamlessly integrated with Discord.

 <p align="center">
     <img src="assets/Githelp.png" alt="Githelp" width="700" style="border-radius: 12px"/>